 Too quick.

-Vittoria turned toward him slowly.
+Vittoria turned to him slowly.

-Leo shouted over him.
-“She didn’t steal anything!
+“She didn’t lie!
 She heard you in the boathouse!”

 Security had reached the boy by then.
+One guard caught his arm.

 “Don’t touch him,” Vittoria said.

 “Where is your mother?”
-Vittoria asked.
+Vittoria asked Leo.

 He smiled.